How2-Oh/weather-box/README.md

 Pix = Photographs of Weather Box.

-STLFiles = the 3D STL format files for printing the Weather Box enclosure
+STLFiles = the 3D STL format files for printing the Weather Box enclosure: https://github.com/How2-Oh/weather-box/files/99459/STLFiles.zip

 Code = the Arduino IDE INO code for programming the ATtiny85